Chapter 4:

 The two green bursts turn the hobgoblin’s forelegs into a fine meat and bone splatter paste.

-His large frame crashes down hard on the rough stone floor, the pain from losing both his legs causes him to howl in agony.
+His large frame crashes down hard on the rough stone floor, the pain from losing both his legs causing him to howl in agony.

 Immobilized, I spam Eldritch Mote into the hobgoblin’s body until it resembles a meat pile.

-With the leader dead and turned into spaghetti sauce right before their eyes, the charging goblin pack comes to a halt.
+With their leader dead and turned into spaghetti sauce right before their eyes, the charging goblin pack comes to a halt.

-Taking this opportunity, we, I mostly mean I, but giving credit where credit’s due, Alin also landed quite a few decent shots herself.
+Taking this opportunity, we retaliate.
+‘We’ in this case mostly refers to me, but giving credit where credit’s due, Alin also landed quite a few decent shots herself.

 Anyways, we slaughter the petrified goblins still processing the death of their head honcho.